MartaLopesGomes/OrtAn/README.md

 # Pipeline

-Before start running OrthoAnnotator you need to prepare the input files:
+Before start running OrtAn you need to prepare the input files:
 - Run OrthoFinder with the input genomes;
 - Prepare the database with the necessary format.